-After thirty-plus years of writing (fiction, especially novels, and non-fiction), teaching writing, directing writing programs, and working with teachers, I want to share my ideas and materials with whoever can benefit from them.
+After over thirty years of writing (fiction, especially novels, and non-fiction), teaching writing, directing writing programs, and working with teachers, I want to share my ideas and materials with whoever can benefit from them.

 I have always taught at the college level, but have worked with secondary teachers in workshops and summer institutes; many of my graduate students have become secondary teachers.
 I can say, therefore, that the usefulness of the materials to be found here is not restricted to college teaching.